iminoalt/windows-dui-docs/README.md

 `image_id` - The ID of the bitmap resource in the binary

-`3` - Unknown value.
-Leave it to 3 or your animation will have wrong colors.
-"Supposed to be the sizing type for your image."
+`3` - Blend mode.
   - Using `6` would make it blend with the color that is behind the element
   - `4` is suitable if your element is supposed to be a container for the entire app
   - `2` and `3` are suitable if your image is in "content" instead of background
   - `7` is suitable if you want to make it have transparency while keeping it "background" instead of using content, its also suitable for specifying sizing margins using borderthickness

-`0` - Unknown value
+`0` - Blend value.

-`image_width` - Bitmap width.
-Best to leave it 0
+`image_width` - Bitmap width, leave it at 0 for automatic width

-`image_height` - Bitmap height.
+`image_height` - Bitmap height, leave it at 0 for automatic height

 `0` - Unknown value